opf/openproject/docs/system-admin-guide/time-and-costs/README.md

 ![Sys-admin-budgets-cost-types](Sys-admin-budgets-cost-types.png)

-In the overview list of all rates you can define the following.
+In the overview list of all cost types you can define the following.

-1. **Filter for cost types at a certain fixed date** in the list, 2. choose whether also locked cost types should be displayed and 3. press the blue apply button: This way you will get the cost types with the rate (at the chosen fixed date) displayed in the list below.
+1. **Filter for cost types at a certain fixed date** in the list
+2. Choose whether also locked cost types should be displayed
+3. Press the blue **apply** button: This way you will get the cost types with the rate (at the chosen fixed date) displayed in the list below.
 4. Click on the name of a cost type to **edit an existing cost type**.
 5. **Set a current rate** (for the current valid from period) and press the save icon to apply it.
 6. **Lock** a cost type.